|

 your listening chair at the correct height, then you should take care

-that the tops are perpendicular to the back wall.
-You can check this with
+that the tops are level.
+You can check this with a spirit level.
+You will

 never get the right image if the speakers are not facing you exactly in